felixsoum/Unrealwatch/README.md

 1. Button_Play: use Open Level node (map name is FirstPersonExampleMap)
 1. Make vertical boxes IsVariable so we can use them
 1. Button_Settings: hide MainMenu and show SettingsMenu
-1. 720p and 1080p: use console command to change resoltion R.setRes:WxH
+1. 720p and 1080p: use console command to change resoltion R.setRes WxH
 1. Button_Return: show MainMenu and hide SettingsMenu
 1. Quit: use console command exit
 1. In FPS BP Begin Play add node Set Input Mode Game Only